 - Enhancing the nutritional value, convenience, and appeal of milk, cheese, yogurt, ice cream and other dairy products

 - Improving the health, welfare, and production efficiency of dairy cattle and other agricultural species

 - Fostering the growth of dairy-related agribusinesses to help rural communities thrive

 Dairy farmers provide food while caring for and protecting the quality and quantity of our soil, water and air.
 PDP works in close partnership with UW Discovery Farms to execute tours for a diversified group of key stakeholders in order to reframe the environmental issues, regain a proactive position where engagement can flourish and engage proactively with multiple stakeholders through a customized experience.

 Social science vs. biological science.
 Professionals within food companies are making key decisions on animal care, environmental practices, nutritional claims and beyond.
 They make these critical decisions, not understanding the management practices of modern dairy farming and the modern dairy cow.

 The PDP food system education initiative provides non-farm professionals with the information and on-farm experience needed to help better prepare and position them professionally.

 These educational experiences have been released in form of on-farm tours with university deans and staff, food company professionals and beyond.

 For a more formal and comprehensive experience, non-farm professionals, including National Farm Medicine Center, OSHA, The Innovation Center for U.S. Dairy, OSI Group and other food system companies have participated in exclusive closed team-building trainings and open trainings, composed of professionals with various backgrounds.

 Ensuring traceability of meat throughout the food system and to its farm source is a core strategic priority.
-PDPW has a close working relationship with Wisconsin Livestock Identification Consortium and initiatives to establish an effective traceability culture and system.
+PDP has a close working relationship with Wisconsin Livestock Identification Consortium and initiatives to establish an effective traceability culture and system.